1 / 10

 Choose the F Sport and slips up to a group 34 rating, while the upscale Takumi model jumps up four notches to sit in group 38 and be the most expensive when it comes to arranging cover and your premium.

-For the first year’s road tax, the Lexus ES model will pay £125 in tax thanks to its 100g/km carbon dioxide emissions.
-Should you choose the F Sport or Takumi, they emit 103g/km and you will have to pay £145 that is asked for an alternative fuel car.
+For the first year’s road tax, the Lexus ES model will pay £150 in tax thanks to its 100g/km carbon dioxide emissions.
+Should you choose the F Sport or Takumi, they emit 103g/km and you will have to pay £170, which is hardly a deal-breaker.
+That then defaults to £165 a year for every model after the first year.

 Trim levels and standard equipment